THE POETRY OF

 chamber - the next day the father pickle in brine them.
 Meat and

-offal (kidneys, liver, lungs) intended for brawn and tripe
+offal (kidneys, liver, lungs) intended for brawn and liver

 sausage could be cooked in boilers together with spices (pepper,